henrikchan-ops/neurosignallab/notes/eeg_basics.md

 ## 13. Train/Test Splits and Generalization

+A split means dividing data into different parts for model development and evaluation.
+A training set is data the model learns from.
+A test set is held back and used to evaluate how well the model performs.

 EEG-data is noisy, subject specific and sensitive to artefacts, making it difficult to concisely generalize and train.
 The model can usually appear very strong if the train/test split of data is too easy.
 The same applies if similar epochs/subjects/recording sessions are in both train and test datasets.

 It is therefore important to have and compare different evaluation strategies: